xiaofen9/SSDTHOOK/README.md

-#SSDTHOOK
+# Rootkit

 ##Intro
-This is a  project about anti-killing.
+This is a  project about rootkit on Win32.
 SSDTHOOK implements a driver-level hook in SSDT TABLE of windows system.
 I complied it on VS2013.
 If you want to use the code, you are recommand to import in VS2013...

 ##System adaptation